London’s Port and Docklands Since 1945

 No.1 West India Quay, Hertsmere Rd, London E14 4AL

-For is first Conference, the Trustees of the TDHG have decided to focus on the post-1945 period.
+For this first Conference, the Trustees of the TDHG have decided to focus on the post-1945 period.
 London’s Port and Docklands have undergone many fundamental social, cultural, economic and physical changes since the trauma and devastation of the Second World War.
 During this period, many working, cultural and architectural landscapes have changed beyond all recognition – much of it within living memory.

-The provisional programme is:
+The programme was:

 09.30 London Museum Dockland’s doors open; registration and refreshments in the Quayside Room